 Aluma, No. 16 Virginia Tech pound Wake Forest 84-46

-BLACKSBURG, Va.
-(AP) No. 16 Virginia Tech bounced back from a tough home loss in a big way.
+BLACKSBURG, Va. — No. 16 Virginia Tech bounced back from a tough home loss in a big way.

 Keve Aluma scored 23 points, Tyrece Radford had 15 and the 16th-ranked Hokies pounded Wake Forest 84-46 on Saturday.